WWE News: Kevin Owens Disses Goldberg’s Part-Time Status Ahead Of ‘Fastlane’

 As you saw above, Owens was talking about the time Goldberg had cut a promo on Monday Night RAW with his forehead bleeding.
 The Inquisitr reported in January that this was due to the fact Bill had taken his pre-entrance ritual a bit too seriously, head-butting the door so hard that he accidentally cut his forehead, yet didn’t notice it as he made it to the ring.
 For younger WWE fans, this came about as rather odd, but as we had pointed out back then, it wasn’t unusual for Goldberg’s forehead to bleed as he headed out to the ring during his WCW days in the late-’90s and early-2000s.

-Yesterday, things got heated once again between Kevin Owens and Goldberg, and it started in the afternoon, when Goldberg tweeted that there are “approximately nine days, five hours, and four minutes” until Owens loses his Universal Championship at Fastlane.
+Yesterday, things got heated once again between Kevin Owens and Goldberg, and it started in the afternoon when Goldberg tweeted that there are “approximately nine days, five hours, and four minutes” until Owens loses his Universal Championship at Fastlane.
 It took Owens over three hours to reply to the tweet, but when he did, he fired back with what one could possibly call an epic “burn” – a dig at Goldberg being a part-time performer.

 “Good luck with that, man!
 Sorry I only just saw this now but I was busy wrestling at a live event in Germany like true @WWE Superstars do.”